The story of Peter Qasim, Australia's longest-serving detained asylum seeker

-7 March 2005 - the story of Peter Qasim, Australia's longest-serving detained asylum seeker, continues to make headlines, especially after a visit to him by high-profile adventurer Dick Smith, speeches by Petro Georgiou MP, and a renewed focus on 'permanent' and long-term detention.
+7 March 2005: The story of Australia's longest-serving detained asylum seeker Peter Qasim continues to make headlines, especially after a visit to him by high-profile adventurer Dick Smith, speeches in the Australian Parliament by Member for Kooyong Mr Petro Georgiou MP, and a renewed focus on the horrors of 'permanent' and long-term detention.

 It is in our view absolutely essential that the story indeed remains on the front pages of the newspapers.
-Below is more material, starting with a feature from the Age's Andra Jackson.
+Below is more published material, beginning with a feature article by Fairfax reporter at The Age, Andra Jackson.

 28 February 2005: The forgetting of Peter Qasim: Greg Egan writes, Dick Smith speaks out - For many detainees in Baxter their life inside means hell for them, and they talk about 'week in, week out'.
 But for Peter Qasim life is a matter of 'year in, year out'.
 This page lists some recently published press articles about Peter, including the transcript of two radio interviews with Aussie Icon Dick Smith, who's taken up the banner for him.